PowerNukkit/NBT-Manipulator/README.md

 This is a Kotlin/Java library that allows you to read and write NBT files and data in a clean and simple way.

+Can be used both for Minecraft Java and Minecraft Bedrock Edition NBT structures.

 Here you can find the library documentation:
 * [Java Documentation](https://powernukkit.github.io/NBT-Manipulator/javadoc/br/com/gamemods/nbtmanipulator/package-summary.html)
 * [Kotlin Documentation](https://powernukkit.github.io/NBT-Manipulator/kdoc/br.com.gamemods.nbtmanipulator/index.html)